SONARTS21-ResearchProject-SophEmm2104/ResearchProjectSophEmmMainRepo2104/eeme211125/NotesForText220815.md

 SuperCollider is a dynamic programming language and provides a framework for acoustic research, algorithmic music, interactive programming and live coding.

+# Why use music Programming in music education and sound Education?

+Music programming affects both the process of composing/performing music itself and our understanding of the musical experience itself.

+# Benefits and advantages of SuperCollider as a tool for music education

 Due to the fact that SuperCollider is open-source IDE and there is an evolving community around it one can easily find tutorials of its use and pre-existing examples of code that correspond to one's needs.

-# why use music Programming in music education and sound Education?

-Music programming affects both the process of composing/performing music itself and our understanding of the musical experience itself.

-SuperCollider is an excellent tool for teaching programming.

-<u> Benefits of use of SuperCollider </u>

 1. Use of SuperCollider in order to explain sound parameters
 2. processing of audio files in SuperCollider
 3. sound synthesis/creation of SynthDefs

-<u> Problems of use of SuperCollider </u>
+# Difficulties presented by SuperCollider in education

 1. In order to get